Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 Polarization/LNB Skew: Rotation angle of the dish

 You should also adjust the skew of your dish roughly according to what Satellite Calculations says under “Skew”.
-For GOES-16 I did not need to change the skew at all, my skew angle was 14.5° so it really wasn’t going to improve signal much.
+For GOES-16 I did not need to change the skew at all, my skew angle was 14.5° so it really wasn’t going to improve the signal much.
+On my GOES 17/18 Dish, adjusting the skew (because I had such a low elevation) made a big improvement.

 8. Run goesrecv and perform fine antenna adjustments